 Five lads in two cars.
-Drive to the west end and park one of the cars in a village pub carpark.
+Drive to the west end and park one of the cars in a village pub car `park.
 We’d be back later.
 Pile the other lads into the second cramped hatchback, select your mix CD and drive to Newcastle, stay in the Metro Inn, get an early night, early start and then hit the walk.
 Follow the path, just keep walking, stay at one of the hostels on the first night then carry on in the morning.
 Arrive back at the pub car park for a sunrise and clean pair of jeans.
 The plan was simple and the mood was one of elation.
 Invincible.
 Adventure beckoned.

 30 pints of Guinness, circa twenty quid in the quiz machine and five ‘all meat’ pizzas later and it was three hours until the alarm went off so we could beat the traffic to the start of the wall.

-Can’t leave him on his own.
+“Can’t leave him on his own.
 We’ll just hit that pub and get a taxi.
-You boys carry on.
+You boys carry on.”

 We had made very little ground by the small hours and eventually woke up the warden of a YHA.
 He was cross and perplexed but let us in all the same.
 The lights were blinding.
 Laboriously unshouldering my sack of bloody useless crap, I unlaced and removed my boots and blood immediately seeped through my socks onto the floor.
-Embarrassed, I left the other boot and walked lopsidedly to the communal showers and prepared for bed.
+Embarrassed, I left the other boot on and walked lopsidedly to the communal showers and prepared for bed.
 I even set an early alarm because we were clearly going to finish the challenge in the morning.

 The morning was defined by pale sunlight and a white, bleak, wild and windswept slog across the high points of the wall.
-Martyn’s ankle was melon swollen and he had walked the last ten miles into a brute of an icy wind with a straight leg.
+Martyn’s ankle was melon swollen and he had walked the last ten miles into an icy wind with a straight leg.
 At the first pub we saw that was open for lunch I had already negotiated and ratified a ‘quick half’ for strength.
 We deserved it.
 The pub was warm and carpeted and as we entered Adam took one look at the table by the fire.